-Safe and Orderly Learning Environment
+Parent Access and Safe and Orderly Learning Environment

 Contacts with Staff

 The learning environment and the staff's time for students will be free from interruption.
 Except in emergencies, staff will not be unreasonably interrupted in their work.
 Brief messages will be recorded so as to permit the staff member to return the call when free.